Troy-Ferrell/XR-BREAK/README.md

 ## How to

-Built with Unity 2018 LTS and Visual Studio 2019.
+Built with MRTK 2.3, Unity 2018 LTS and Visual Studio 2019.
 Requires Webcam and Spatial Perception capabilities in UWP appx.

 [How to build](https://medium.com/@troyferrell/building-an-xr-application-in-unity-with-mrtk-part-7-building-the-app-d98d56425296)